sonymonjoseph/Sales-Data-Analysis-of-Coffee-Shop/README.md

-This project explores a comprehensive dataset capturing sales, profit, and budgeting details for various coffee-related products across different cities and markets in 2019.
+This project explores a comprehensive dataset capturing sales, profit, and budgeting details for various coffee-related products across different cities and markets in 2018 and 2019.
 The dataset includes 4,248 entries and features detailed metrics such as:

 Financial figures: Sales, Profit, Margin, Cost of Goods Sold (COGS), Marketing spend, Inventory, and Total Expenses